Muirfield/pocketmine-plugins/GoldStd/README.md

   * You can use these names or the ids.
 * Q: How do I set a staring amount of money for players?
 * A: Use SpawnMgr or ItemSpawn to define an initial inventory which should include gold ingots.
+* Q: How can I use a different money plugin?
+* A: Set the currency to false in config.yml.
+Then GoldStd will search for an alternate money plugin.

 # Changes

+* ????:
+  * Weapons' are detected using isSword, isAxe and isPickaxe.

 * 1.2.0:
   * MoneyAPI fixes (Thanks @vertx)